What is Twitter sentiment analysis?

 - Positive tweet sent by a user with 30,000 followers = greater impact

-Tweet Binder has created an equation that normalizes the values of the Sentiment Score.
+Tweet Binder has created an equation that normalizes the values of the Twitter sentiment analysis.
 Reports can be classified in five different ways depending on their Sentiment Score:

 - From 0 to 20 points: Very negative report